RohitTayal97/flipkart-help/README.md

 ## Funtionalities

-## Chat List
+## Order List

-- The app loads a chat list from a JSON file in the data folder.
+- The app loads an order list from a JSON file in the data folder.
-- Clicking on a chat highlights it and opens the respective chat with its messages.
+- Clicking on an order highlights it and opens the respective chat with its messages.
-- Basic information for each chat is displayed, including product image, chat title, order ID, and date of the last message in DD/MM/YYYY format.
+- Basic information for each order is displayed, including product image, order name, order ID, and date of the last message in DD/MM/YYYY format.
-- The chat list can be filtered by chat title or order ID.
+- The order list can be filtered by order name or order ID.

 ## Single Chat View

-- Messages for a particular chat are displayed in a generic chat format, with the latest message shown at the bottom.
+- Messages for a particular order are displayed in a generic chat format, with the latest message shown at the bottom.
-- Messages are left-aligned or right-aligned based on the sender, with BOT messages left-aligned and USER messages right-aligned.
+- Messages are left-aligned or right-aligned based on the sender, with BOT messages left-aligned and user messages right-aligned.
 - Two message types are supported: 'text'(normal) and 'optionedMessage', which are displayed differently.
 - Like Clicking on the "Request a Call" option in an opinionated message adds a message from the user saying "I want a callback".
 - Options for 'optionedMessage' messages are disabled if they are not the latest message in the chat.